 - Fly early.
 Yes, waking up at 3:00 am to catch a flight stinks, but early fights are less likely to be delayed.
 Flights are often delayed because of conditions at the airport of origin.
 Catch the first fight, and you’re at the airport of origin.

 - TSA suggests arriving at least 2 hours before domestic flights and 3 hours for international flights.
 Wrong!
-Add extra time for full parking lots, crazy long lines, and grouchy people.
-(I can’t prove things take longer when grouchy people are involved, but why chance it?)
+Add extra time for full parking lots, crazy long lines, and grumpy people.
+(I can’t prove things take longer when grumpy people are involved, but why chance it?)

-- When going through security, keep your laptop at the top of your bag and toiletries close at hand.
+- Keep your laptop at the top of your bag and toiletries close at hand when going through security.
 Make sure your empty water bottle is visible in an easily accessible side pocket.
 Put it in your bag, and you will be stopped and delayed at security.

 Food on a Plane